We’re a group of passionate individuals working

 For nine years she worked for Johns Hopkins University as the Enrichment Director at Baltimore Talent Development High School.
 During those nine years she oversaw the advisory, elective, and after school programs, community engagement and served as the student support coordinator.
 In this role, she created opportunities for students to develop skills in various career fields.
 Monique had the opportunity to enroll her two cohorts of students in Urban Alliance High School Internship Program in 2012 and 2013.
 She earned a Bachelor’s Degree in Mass Communications, a Master’s Degree in Publications Design from the University of Baltimore as well as a Master’s Degree in Nonprofit Management and Leadership from Walden University.

-LaShonda joined Urban Alliance Baltimore in February 2019.
+LaShonda joined Urban Alliance Baltimore as a Program Coordinator in February 2019, and became the region’s Program Manager in March 2020.
 LaShonda has an extensive background in the human services field, working as a family advocate in North Carolina before moving to Maryland to work with the State of Maryland Department of Juvenile Services.
-LaShonda came to Urban Alliance after serving as a family advocate in Baltimore for the last three and a half years.
+She came to Urban Alliance after serving as a family advocate in Baltimore for the last three and a half years.
 She also holds a master’s degree in human services from Capella University.
-As a Program Coordinator with Urban Alliance, LaShonda is committed to carrying out the mission and goals of the organization, as well as supporting and helping youth discover their strengths and minimize challenges.
+As a Program Manager, LaShonda is committed to carrying out the mission and goals of the organization, as well as supporting and helping youth discover their strengths and minimize challenges.
 LaShonda is passionate about helping disadvantaged young people and working to support them as they grow into adulthood.

 Asia Griffin joined Urban Alliance as a Program Coordinator for the Bloomberg Philanthropies summer internship program in 2019, and transitioned to a Program Associate in the fall of the same year.
 A former Urban Alliance student intern, Asia is determined to make a difference in her community by helping youth grow into their success.
 She received her bachelor’s degree in Human Services from Stevenson University in Maryland.